Looking for ways to save money this month? Here are some of the best frugal living tips to help you spend less!

 - Sign up for grocery store customer rewards cards.
 Most rewards cards are free and save you money on many items throughout the store.
 Plus, many allow you to accumulate points that can be used to save money on gas also.

 - FIFO – Restaurant lingo for First In, First Out.
 When you buy new items, be sure to store them in the back of the fridge/pantry so that older items get used first and you lessen the chance of food passing its expiration date.
+Having a nicely organized freezer and a FREE printable freezer inventory sheet can help with that!

 - Use groceries that you already have on hand.